venator85/cwac-endless/README.markdown

 ### The Loading

-Your `EndlessAdapter` subclass also needs to implement `appendInBackground()`.
+Your `EndlessAdapter` subclass also needs to implement `cacheInBackground()`.
-This method will be called from a background thread, and it needs to add more data to the `ListAdapter` you used in the constructor.
+This method will be called from a background thread, and it needs to download more data that will eventually be added to the `ListAdapter` you used in the constructor.
 While the demo application simply sleeps for two seconds, a real application might make a Web service call or otherwise load in more data.